 Automation has delivered phenomenal results in sectors such as the automotive and electronics industry.
 This could make way for frugal engineering solutions that ably support the complex cost structures in the food industry.

-There are several use cases for automation in the food supply chain such as robots assisting in base-level functions of moving boxes or crates of produce along conveyor belts, automated systems for grading, sorting, and dispensing precise quantities of grains as well as fresh produce into packing machines.
+There are several use cases for automation in the food supply chain such as robots assisting in base-level functions of moving boxes or crates of the produce along conveyor belts, automated systems for grading, sorting, and dispensing precise quantities of grains as well as fresh produce into packing machines.
 Companies such as Ocado are building such solutions for developed markets.
 However, similar solutions are required for emerging markets at cost structures more suited for these markets.
-Besides increasing productivity, these solutions reduce effort and errors and improve ergonomics, factors that are as important in emerging markets as they are elsewhere.
+Besides increasing productivity, these solutions reduce effort and errors, and improve ergonomics, factors that are as important in emerging markets as they are elsewhere.

 Automation can also be used in sorting and grading processes based on the quality of food grains and fresh produce.
 Examples include IoT-integrated decision conveyor systems that automatically match the supply crates to specific customer orders and allow produce to seamlessly flow through fulfilment centres without any human intervention.